YJQuantumLeap/BlinkCode/README.md

 #### Visual Reconstruction Tasks:

-- Webpage Reconstruction: Screenshots from a diverse collection of websites,.
+- Webpage Reconstruction: Screenshots from a diverse collection of websites.
 - Scientific Plot Reconstruction: Examples plotted with Matplotlib from its official documentation, selected for diversity in types, styles, and contents.
 - SVG Reconstruction: Basic graphics selected from online SVG examples.
 - TikZ Figure Reconstruction: Examples selected from the PGF and TikZ examples gallery.